Grey Owl (film)

 Grey Owl is a 1999 biopic directed by Richard Attenborough and starring Pierce Brosnan in the role of real-life British schoolboy turned Native American trapper "Grey Owl", Archibald Belaney (1888–1938), and Annie Galipeau as his wife Anahareo, with brief appearances by Graham Greene and others.
 The screenplay was written by William Nicholson.
 The film was released on 10 September 1999 in Spain and 15 February 2000 in US.
 It was the last film made by Largo Entertainment before it went defunct in 1999.

 Plot

-Archibald Belaney (Brosnan) was a British man who grew up fascinated with Native American culture—so much so that in the early 1900s he left the United Kingdom of Great Britain and Ireland for Canada, where he reinvented himself as Archie Grey Owl and pretended to be a First Nations native who was a trapper.
+Archibald Belaney from Britain grows up fascinated with Native American culture—so much so that in the early 1900s, he leaves the United Kingdom for Canada, where he reinvents himself as trapper Archie Grey Owl and pretends to be a First Nations native.
 Eventually, Belaney becomes an environmentalist after renouncing trapping and hunting.